Universal Time-Series Representation Learning: A Survey: Preliminaries

 \subsubsection{High Noise and Dimension}

 Time-series data, especially in real-world environments, often contain noises and have high dimensions.
-These noises usually arise from measurement errors or other sources of uncertainty.
-Dimensionality reduction techniques and wavelet transforms can address this issue by filtering some noises and reducing the dimension of the raw time series.
+These noises can arise from sources such as measurement errors from faulty sensors, human mistakes, or other environmental uncertainties\,\cite{Noise_GPS_TS, tsad_survey_csur}.
+Dimensionality reduction techniques and wavelet transforms can address this issue by filtering some noises and reducing the dimension of the raw time series\,\cite{tsrl_non_dl_review}.
 Nevertheless, we may lose valuable information and need domain-specific knowledge to select the suitable dimensionality reduction and filtering techniques.